 - Big and heavy

-What do you get when you mix the power, handling, and looks of a sportbike with the comfort, carrying capacity, and weather protection of a touring bike?
+What do you get when you mix the power, handling, and looks of a sport bike with the comfort, carrying capacity, and weather protection of a touring bike?
 A sport touring bike, of course.
-Sport-tourers usually have detachable hard luggage, aerodynamic fairings, windscreens and a lot of horsepower.
-You ride them sit-up style, like a sportbike, but with more comfort.
-Many feature shaft drive, ABS, GPS and a lot of other technology mixed in.
-If you want to get somewhere quickly in comfort, a sport touring bike is likely what you are after.
-You can ride a sport-tourer as a beginner but be aware they are often big, heavy and powerful.
+Sport tourers usually have detachable hard luggage, aerodynamic fairings, windscreens, and a lot of horsepower.
+You ride them sit-up style, like a sport bike, but with more comfort.
+Many feature shaft drive, ABS, GPS, and a lot of other technology mixed in.
+If you want to get somewhere quickly in comfort, a sport-touring bike is likely what you’re after.
+You can ride a sport tourer as a beginner, but be aware they are often big, heavy, and powerful.

 Examples: Yamaha FJR1300, Honda ST1300, Kawasaki Concours, Ducati ST or Multistrada, Triumph Trophy